Search Database

 Information:

 Thomas Patrick, known as "Paddy", was born in Belfast, possibly Clowney Street, in c.
-6 March 1919, but his family moved to Newtownforbes when he was young.
+6 March 1919.
+His father Thomas was an RIC officer from Co.
+Longford and the family moved to Newtownforbes when he was young; he appears in Lisbrack in the 1926 Census, although .
 Thomas later attended St. Mel's College in Longford.
 After graduating he moved to England, and began training for entry to the London Metropolitan Police.

 At the outbreak of WW2 he was living in Bloomsbury in a station section house, and was in the police station at Kings Cross when war was declared.
 In 1941 he enlisted for war service and joined the Royal Air Force.
 He undertook training in Britain and in South Africa.
 Thomas had been taken as a Prisoner of War (POW) after January 1944 after being shot down at Magdeburg whilst parachuting; his ripcord failed and he free-fell 17,000 feet, sustaining a badly-broken ankle.
 He was detained in Stalag Luft 1, in addition to Dulag Luft in Wetzlar Camp.
 (Prisoner No 108661).
 He received a Distinguished Flying Cross in 1945, and was awarded an O.B.E. in the 1 January 1960.
 Thomas remained in aviation, eventually gaining the rank of Wing Commander.
 In 1953, he participated in a record-breaking non-stop flight from Cape Town to London in an R.A.F.
 Canberra bomber.